Ghana Empire: Oral traditions

-According to oral traditions, although they vary much amongst themselves, the legendary progenitors of the Soninke was a man named Dinga, who came "from the east" (possibly Aswan, Egypt), after which he migrated to a variety of locations in western Sudan, in each place leaving children by different wives.
-In order to take power he had to kill a serpent deity (named Bida), and then marry his daughters, who became the ancestors of the clans that were dominant in the region at the time.
+According to oral traditions, although they vary much amongst themselves, the legendary progenitor of the Soninke was a man named Dinga, who came "from the east," after which he migrated to a variety of locations in western Sudan, in each place leaving children by different wives.
+In order to take power, he had to kill a serpent deity (named Bida) and then marry his daughters, who became the ancestors of the clans that were dominant in the region at the time.
 Some traditions hold he made a deal with Bida to sacrifice one maiden a year in exchange for rainfall, and other versions add a constant supply of gold.
 Upon Dinga's death, his two sons Khine and Dyabe contested the kingship, and Dyabe was victorious, founding Wagadu.

 Bida is stressed as a protective force by narrators; some versions have Bida descending from Dinga, with his children founding Wagadu.
-Pythons are most at home in grasslands near water, and likely came to be associated with the seasonal rains, with them rarely being seen during the dry periods.
+Pythons are most at home in grasslands near water and likely came to be associated with the seasonal rains, with them rarely being seen during the dry periods.
 As such, snake deities feature prominently in West African traditional religions.
 The Bida tradition details Wagadu's founding and fall.
 This tale appears to have been a fragment of what once was a much longer narrative, now lost, however the legend of Wagadu continues to have a deep-rooted significance in Soninke culture and history.
 The tradition of Gassire's lute mentions Wagadu's fall.

-The traditions of the Moors, Hassaniya Arabs and Berbers in Mauritania maintain that the earliest occupants of areas such as the Adrar and Tagant were Black.
+The traditions of the Hassaniya Arabs and Berbers in Mauritania maintain that the earliest occupants of areas such as the Adrar and Tagant were Black.
 These regions, part of the core of Wagadu, remained largely Soninke until at least the 16th century.